 12 age groups.
 It's sturdy, over-sized locking mechanism makes securing a child safe and easy.
 Visitors can now use a Zero G-Chair Swing at: Winton Woods, Sharon Woods, Lake Isabella, Woodland Mound, Miami Whitewater Forest, Shawnee Lookout and Embshoff Woods.

-- A rubber safety surface that allows access to all areas of the playground for users of all abilities
+- A rubber safety surface that allows access to all areas of the playground

 - Multiple wide ramps for access with mobility devices